Wedding Photography at Lambeth Town Hall & Register Office

 Read on for my guide, tips, and tricks on how to get the most out of your wedding photographer at Lambeth Town Hall!

 Are You Planning Your Wedding at Lambeth Town Hall?I photograph discretely to capture the best moments, leaving you to enjoy your day, working from as little as one hour.
-With me as your wedding photographer, your memories will be in safe hands, so please get in touch any time to discuss… |
+With me as your wedding photographer, your memories will be in safe hands.
+Please get in touch any time to discuss… |

 This is the entrance door off the courtyard at the back of the building, where you and your guests will enter for your ceremony.